mrbusche/backseatfan.com/_posts/2010-07-30-really-really-early-nfl-power-rankings.md

       </td>

       <td width="486">
         <strong>Dallas Cowboys (11-5)</strong><br /> As much as I dislike the Cowboys, I have to admit they look like they are on track to make a run for it this year.
 Dez Bryant should be an impact rookie this year, he should beat out terrible Roy Williams for the #2 WR role.
-Felix Jones will become the starting RB, and the Cowboys should have their offense rolling&#8230; But what about their defense?
+Felix Jones will become the starting RB, and the Cowboys should have their offense rolling?
+But what about their defense?
       </td>
     </tr>